jinghuazhao/PW-pipeline/README.md

 Data-Driven Expression Prioritized Integration for Complex Traits | DEPICT | Pers, et al.(2015) Pathway scoring algorithm | PASCAL | Lamparter, et al. (2016)

 Several databases can be supplied to MAGENTA, MAGMA and PASCAL.
-By default DEPICT uses its own database, A [companion database](https://data.broadinstitute.org/mpg/depict/depict_download/reconstituted_genesets/GPL570-GPL96-GPL1261-GPL1355TermGeneZScores-MGI_MF_CC_RT_IW_BP_KEGG_z_z.txt.gz) from DEPICT website has also been converted to supply to all software.
+By default DEPICT uses its own database, a [companion database](https://data.broadinstitute.org/mpg/depict/depict_download/reconstituted_genesets/GPL570-GPL96-GPL1261-GPL1355TermGeneZScores-MGI_MF_CC_RT_IW_BP_KEGG_z_z.txt.gz) from DEPICT website has also been converted to supply to all software.